PublicHealthDynamicsLab/FRED/README.md

 An open source modeling system developed by the University of Pittsburgh [Public Health Dynamics Laboratory](http://www.phdl.pitt.edu "PHDL website") in collaboration with the [Pittsburgh Supercomputing Center](http://www.psc.edu "PSC website") and the [Carnegie Mellon University School of Computer Science](http://www.cs.cmu.edu "CMU CS website").

 ####Version information
-This is the latest stable version of FRED.
+This is a previous version of FRED.
 There should not be commits to this branch.
-For versions prior to 2.9.1, you should download from the [FRED Website](http://fred.publichealth.pitt.edu/DownloadFRED/ "FRED Download Site")
+For versions prior to 2.9.1, you can download from the [FRED Website](http://fred.publichealth.pitt.edu/DownloadFRED/ "FRED Download Site")

 ####Notes on compiling
 FRED was compiled using gcc which is not C++11 by default, so the file src/Place_List.h includes two references to tr1.
 The following lines